-There is one place in the world that should never miss from a sand enthusiast’s bucket list: Huacachina, a spectacular natural oasis in Peru surrounded by dunes as high as mountains, just 5km from the town of Ica and about 300km south of the capital Lima.
+If you are a fan of sandboarding, then Huacachina is the one place in the world that you cannot miss in your travel bucket list: this spectacular natural oasis in Peru is surrounded by dunes as high as mountains, located just 5 km from the town of Ica and about 300km south of the capital Lima.

 Sandboarding in Huacachina Oasis, Ica

 What to wear

 While the climate of Huacachina is generally pleasant, temperatures in the desert can fluctuate sharply during the day.
 If leaving early in the morning for sandboarding it is best to bring a long-sleeved shirt as it will likely be a bit chilly, same applies in the evening.
 In the late morning and afternoon, switch to a lightweight t-shirt and don’t forget your sunscreen!